everaccounting/wp-ever-accounting/readme.txt

-=== Ever Accounting - Client Management, Invoices, Billing and Accounting ===
+=== Ever Accounting - Accounting, Invoices, and Billing for Small Businesses ===
-Contributors: everaccounting
+Contributors: everaccounting, manikmist09, b-07
 Tags: accounting, income, expense, invoice, bill, crm, accounts, transfer, customer, vendor, company, sme, business manager Requires at least: 4.4
-Tested up to: 6.2
+Tested up to: 6.3
-Requires PHP: 5.6
+Requires PHP: 7.4
 Stable tag: 1.1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Manage your business finances right from your WordPress dashboard.
-Keep track of your payments, expenses, send invoices in multi-currencies using Ever Accounting.
+Keep track of your payments and expenses, and send invoices in multi-currencies using Ever Accounting.

 == Description ==

-**Ever Accounting** is a smart WordPress accounting plugin designed specifically for small businesses.
-Small and medium-sized businesses that require an efficient accounting system to streamline their accounting responsibilities and organize their financial records for tax purposes must have this software.

-You can simplify your finances and manage your accounts with simplicity using Ever Accounting.
-This plugin is packed with significant features, such as an intuitive dashboard, inventory management, expense monitoring, invoicing, vendor management, and reporting.

-Additionally, it is user-friendly, making it simple for anyone without accounting experience to manage their finances.

-The intuitive interface is intended to facilitate the management of your finances.
-You can view financial reports, evaluate outstanding invoices, manage vendor accounts, and enter expenses from the dashboard.
-Even if you're new to accounting, you'll have no trouble utilizing this dashboard to manage your finances.

-Regarding inventory management, Ever Accounting enables you to add and administer your inventory with efficiency.
-You can set and monitor inventory levels, construct purchase orders, generate inventory reports, and monitor stock levels.

-It also enables you to manage your vendors and suppliers, allowing you to keep track of all your purchases from one spot.

-Expense tracking is an essential feature that Ever Accounting delivers, allowing businesses to keep track of their expenses without any hassle.
-You can organize your expenses into categories, enter receipts, and generate expense reports.

-It also supports multiple currencies, making it suitable for international businesses.

-Ever Accounting also excels in the area of billing.
-It enables you to personalize and generate professional invoices, submit them automatically via email, and monitor their status.

-You can also set payment reminders or late payment fees for invoices that are past due, giving you full control over the invoicing process.

-Reporting is one of Ever Accounting's most potent features, allowing you to generate a variety of financial reports that provide insight into your business finances.

-Among these are income statements, balance accounts, trial balances, and cash flow statements.
-These reports can also be exported to Excel or PDF for further analysis.

-Ever Accounting is a dependable and comprehensive accounting solution that enables any small or medium-sized firm to effectively manage its finances.

-Whether you've just begun your business or have been operating it for a while, this accounting plugin can be a game-changer.
-Discover how it can help you save time, streamline your finances, and advance your business by giving it a try today.
+**Ever Accounting** is the smartest accounting plugin for WordPress, providing an all-in-one solution for small businesses.
+It offers multi-currency invoicing, easy income and expense tracking, and detailed financial reports, making it professional and hassle-free for businesses to manage your finances without requiring any accounting knowledge.
+With Ever Accounting, you can confidently handle your accounting tasks and focus on running your business efficiently, even if you have multiple accounts and complex cash flow monitoring.

 [**💻 Demo**](https://https://wpeveraccounting.com/demo) | [**📄 Documentation**](https://wpeveraccounting.com/docs)